Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 50 Legendary Artifacts From Chinese Legends, Mythology, and Fantasy Sagas

-A diagram that contain an entire world.
+A diagram that contains an entire world.
 A golden pagoda that can capture any enemy.
 These are but two of the many incredible magical artifacts found in Chinese fantasy sagas.

 The Deadliest Monsters in World Mythology